Skip to content

 What it does not prevent:

 • Read-only reentrancy.
-A staticcall_b into the contract during the external call will still succeed, exposing inconsistent state to the caller.
-If you care about read-consistency, restructure so the external call happens last.
+A staticcall_b into the contract during the external call still succeeds, exposing inconsistent state to the caller.
+For read-consistency, restructure so the external call happens last.

-• Cross-function attacks where another contract you call back into yourself with a different selector — only if you don't share the _locked flag across functions.
-The standard is to use one flag for every state-mutating function on the contract.
+• Cross-function attacks where the callee re-enters via a different selector — only when the _locked flag is not shared across functions.
+The standard practice is to use one flag for every state-mutating function on the contract.

 Gas notes